kedro-org/kedro/docs/source/integrations/databricks_deployment_workflow.md

 ### Create an entry point for Databricks

 The default entry point of a Kedro project uses a Click command line interface (CLI), which is not compatible with Databricks.
-To run your project as a Databricks job, you must define a new entry point speficially for use on Databricks.
+To run your project as a Databricks job, you must define a new entry point specifically for use on Databricks.

 The PySpark Iris starter has this entry point pre-built, so there is no extra work to do in this guide. **Generally you must create it manually for your own projects using the following steps**: